-- 3) When the epoxy has cured, carefully remove the masking tape from the wing. - 4) Peel off the backing from the self adhesive covering strip.
+□ 3) Peel off the backing from the self adhesive covering strip.
 Apply the strip to the centre section of the wing starting from the bottom trailing edge.
 Wrap the strip all the way around the wing until it meets the trailing edge again.
 Trim off any excess strip.